rcemper/ZPM-cache/README.md

-The ideas is to havea single code base that runs similar __for Caché and IRIS !__
+The ideas is to have a single code base that runs similar __for Caché and IRIS !__

 # Installation